qamarian-sds/sds/README.md

 [This is clearly a more intuitive organization of the directory.]
 ```

 SDS allows you to organize your directories in anyway.
 And it is platform independent, meaning  your
-directories can maintain their organization, as you copy them from one computer to another.
-SDS is
+directory can maintain its organization, as you copy it from one computer to another.
+SDS is an open
-an open standard for organizing directories.
+standard for organizing directories.